ezratl/PiScan/README.md

 - Broadcastify interfacing

 ## System requirements
-- Linux OS - Debian or Ubuntu based distros recommended (untested on other distros)
+- Linux OS - Debian or Ubuntu based distros recommended (untested on other distros - scripts are only configured for Debian builds)
 - CPU with 2+ cores
 	* ARM: will work on at least an RPi 2B (900MHz BCM2836)
 	* x86: should run well on most modern low-power CPUs, has been tested on dual-core Atom-class processors without maxing out the CPU